 Leyva’s research rests at the intersections of mathematics education, gender studies, and higher education.
 It is motivated by issues of underrepresentation and social oppression in STEM (science, technology, engineering, and mathematics) among historically marginalized populations, including women, students of color, and members of the LGBTQ+ community.

-His research uses intersectionality, a theoretical perspective and methodological approach from Black feminist thought,to examine how members of these populations construct their identities while navigating institutional and interpersonal contexts of mathematics education as aspiring STEM majors.
+His research examines how historically marginalized students at intersections of race, gender, and sexuality construct their identities while navigating contexts of P-16 mathematics and, more broadly, STEM education.
 Leyva draws on interviews and classroom observations to illuminate how marginalized students’ experiences reveal identity constructions while navigating racialized, gendered educational spaces in mathematics and STEM more broadly.
-His research aims to catalyze change in K-16 mathematics education to broaden socially affirming learning opportunities for marginalized students across different intersections of social identities.
+His research aims to catalyze change in P-16 mathematics education to broaden socially affirming learning opportunities for marginalized students across different intersections of social identities.

 Leyva was certified as a K-12 mathematics teacher in New Jersey and recognized with the 2011 Distinguished Student Teacher of Year Award by the New Jersey Department of Education.
 In addition to his teacher training, Leyva holds over six years of professional experience in higher education initiatives, including living-learning communities and summer bridge programs, designed to increase STEM retention and success among historically marginalized groups.
 As a doctoral student at Rutgers University, Leyva completed a graduate certification program in women’s and gender studies and received the 2016 Excellence in Teaching by a Graduate Student Award.

 Challenging, Operationalizing, and Understanding Racialized and Gendered Events (COURAGE) in Undergraduate Mathematics.
 Funded by the National Science Foundation.
 Lead Principal Investigator (Collaborative research with Rutgers University)